amiya-pattnaik/selenium-cucumber-java/README.md

 at https://cucumber.io/docs/reference A typical test will look similar to this:

 ```
-Feature: Performing a Yahoo Search
+Feature: Performing a Google Search

-    As a user on the Yahoo search page
+    As a user on the Google search page
     I want to search for Selenium-Webdriver
     Because I want to learn more about it